Fix muffled Suno songs

 Paste a Suno link or upload the file.

-Reduce metallic artifacts, harsh highs, and encoding damage thanks to specialized AI models that regenerate high frequencies
+Reduce metallic artifacts, harsh highs, and encoding damage with specialized AI models that regenerate high frequencies.

-Use reference-based mastering for a cleaner tonal balance.
+Use reference-based mastering for a cleaner tonal balance and export a streaming-ready file.

 Fix the Source Before You Master It